Preparing Your Grab & Go Family Kits

 Items Needed

-- water quality test kits
+- Water quality test kits

-- purifying agents (see below)
+- Purifying agents (see below)

-- refillable water container with spigot (use for freshly treated water)
+- Refillable water container with spigot (use for freshly treated water)

-- include drinking cups
+- Drinking cups

 Purifying Agents

-- portable stove with fuel
+- Portable stove with fuel

 Tip: See if these water quality test kits will work for you.
 Learn more about purification methods when choosing which products to add to your kit.
 When checking out this link, visit the Boil, Chemical, Filter, and Solar tabs for on-the-go methods.